adedomin/CSC450-project-proposal/final/final.md

 ${somevar.someotherobj.somekey.moreobjs.etc}
 ```

-Again, as shown in {%SOME FIGURE%} javascript notation and variable storage opens up an avenue to handle various kinds of data.
+Again, as shown in the above example, javascript notation and variable storage opens up an avenue to handle various kinds of data.
-This opens up possibilities to accomplish more general tasks that normally is left to general scripting languages like perl, python, ruby or even javascript with nodejs.
+This opens up possibilities to accomplish more general tasks that normally is left to general scripting languages like perl, python, ruby or even javascript with Nodejs.

 3.2.
 Events
 -----------

+![Event workflow[^event]](media/events.png)

+[^event]: This shows how the event system works by registering commands or daemons to labels and invoking or feeding more data into them using an accompanied emit.

 One feature shells have is the ability to create file descriptors.
 With these, users have a fast way of connecting programs.